TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 104/Psalms 104.33.md

 ---

-I will sing unto Jehovah as long as I live: I will sing praise to my God while I have any being.
+I will sing to Yahweh as long as I live.
+I will sing praise to my God while I have any being.